 Type of Dye: There are two types of Dyes; Synthetic and Natural dyes.
 Natural dyes are good for most fabric types.
 They are also biodegradable and quite safe.
 Synthetic dyes on the other hand are of varying types.
 They include optical dyes, reactive dyes, Organic Pigments, Sulphur, etc. If you prefer synthetic dyes over natural dyes, it would interest you to know that these varying types of synthetic dyes work for different fabric types.
 But if you are prone to having allergic reactions, it is best you stick to natural dyes.

 How many pieces of clothing you want to dye: The number of clothes you want to dye at once should also be taken into consideration.
-If you are looking to dye as many fabrics as possible, it advisable to use synthetic dyes.
+If you are looking to dye as many fabrics as possible, it is advisable to use synthetic dyes.

 Dye Color: It is important that you consider the kind of dye you want to buy.
-If you want to renew the color of a black fabric, buy a black dye.
+If you want to renew the color of black fabric, buy a black dye.
 But if you want to entirely change the color of a piece of clothing, then the color you choose is up to your preference.

 How To Dye Fabric Black

 There are so many black clothing dyes that can help you restore the shine on your black fabrics or change the color of a piece of clothing into black.
 While you can create your dye, you can save stress and shop any of the black dyes above.
 Got your black dye?
 Here’s how to dye fabrics black.
+Here we use the Rid dye and Rid dye fixative for better results and understanding.

 What you need…